frostyfab/licker/README.md

 Submits the following:

 * List of pacakges (`pacman -Qq`)
-* General information about the OS, architecture etc.
+* General information about the OS, Architecture, Kernel etc.
 * A unique identifier of the machine

 This data is submitted to a Server in the EU and abides by [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) regulations.